CartoDB/airship/packages/styles/src/core/layout/toolbar/README.md

 ## Toolbar positioning
 Toolbar is positioned to the top of the page by default.
 You can specify a different toolbar position using **class modifiers** in the `as-app` element.

 > This modifiers wont affect mobile screens where the toolbar is always displayed on top.

-### .as-app-nav--left
+### .as-app-nav\--left